This easy homemade hot chocolate mix recipe makes the BEST thick, rich, and creamy hot cocoa… All with just 4 ingredients!

 In case you missed it, Better Homes and Gardens hosted their first-ever livestream event last week!
-Filled with tips and tricks for getting your home guest-ready holidays, it's definitely worth watching the recorded video if you didn't have the opportunity to see it live.
+Filled with tips and tricks for getting your home guest-ready holidays, it’s definitely worth watching the recorded video if you missed it.

-I took away tons of ideas for our upcoming celebrations, but one of my favorite is this delicious hot chocolate mix...
-Not only is it a wonderful treat to have on hand when there's a cold wind whipping around outside, it's also perfect for gift giving -- around the holidays and beyond.
+I took away tons of ideas for our upcoming celebrations.
+One of my favorite is this delicious hot chocolate mix… Not only is it a wonderful treat to have on hand when there’s a cold wind whipping around outside, it’s also perfect for gift giving!

-Here's a quick video my girls helped me make that shows how easy it is to make this hot chocolate mix!
+Above is a quick video my girls shot that shows how easy it is to make this hot chocolate mix!
 This is definitely a kid-friendly project.

 Just to recap, we start with the sugar on the bottom, followed by the cocoa powder, dry milk powder, chocolate chips, and marshmallows.
 One tip I would add is to carefully wipe down any excess powder on the sides between ingredients for a clean presentation (if that’s important to you)…